 He said there was no such thing as a typical day in his job.

 "You do your physical training in the morning, then have rehearsals all day.
-You also work a lot over nights and weekends playing at different events.
-You're working when everyone else is off."

 Throughout his career, Thaxter has received numerous awards, including the Army Global War on Terrorism Service Medal and the National Defense Service Medal with one bronze star.